IKromans/Border_Countries/README.md

 # Border_Countries

 Hey!
-Welcome to my application that consumes data from https://date.nager.at/ via REST call.
+Welcome to my application that consumes data from https://date.nager.at/ via REST call and returns border countries for the chosen county.

 Code is in Java 17, Spring Boot 3.0.0 as framework and Maven 4.0.0 as a build tool.